Instructions for using Node.js on FI

 www.fi.muni.cz/~xlogin/node-express-app/LIBOVOLNY_SUFFIX

-will be serviced by an application stored in
+will be served by the application stored in

 index.js

-For example, you can connect your application using
+For example, you can link your application using the

 use

-under the given prefix and use paths independent of the specific location of the application:
+method under a given prefix and use paths independent of the specific application location:

 #!/usr/bin/node